still-dreaming-1/vim-project-tags/README.md

 **Installation**

 Install it the normal way you install Vim plugins.
 This also depends on the [vim-elhiv](https://github.com/still-dreaming-1/vim-elhiv/tree/master) plugin, so you will have to install that as well.
-You need to create a file named ".project_tags.config.vim" and place it in the project root directory of code projects you whish to use this plugin with.
+You need to create a file named ".project_tags.config.vim" and place it in the project root directory of code projects you wish to use this plugin with.

 **Coming soon**
 * More options to define your project structure inside your project configuration files for an even better tags experience.